 “Military service was a duty… See what you’re made of kind of thing,” Goodenough said.

-Veterans from all backgrounds currently in Lane County, some having dedicated 30 years to the Air Force, shared with Flores their experiences in the service, why they chose to serve, and their reintegration into society for his senior project.
+Veterans from all backgrounds currently in Lane County (some having dedicated 30 years to the Air Force) shared with Flores their experience in the service, why they chose to serve, and their reintegration into society, for Flores’ senior project.

 Flores’ goal is to negate the misconceptions about the veteran identity and teach non-veterans how to interact with veterans.
 Questions such as, “How many people have you killed?” are unacceptable.